matrSid/gogoanime-api/README.md

 This is a web scraper written using FastAPI and Python.
 It can be used to search and retrieve information related to Anime from the GogoAnime website.

+The web scraper can be used by making HTTP requests to the various endpoints/routes.
+Each endpoint accepts different parameters, depending on the action it performs.

 ## Requirements